 The plan has been communicated to all instructional staff, parents and other stakeholders through informative meetings and written communication.
 Quarterly monitoring results of the plan's progress will be communicated in a similar manner, as well as, any changes or adaptations to the plan.
+Section headings marked with an asterisk are required by state law.

-SECTION 2: ALIGNMENT BETWEEN THE READING ACHIEVEMENT PLAN AND OVERALL IMPROVEMENT EFFORTS
+SECTION 2: ALIGNMENT BETWEEN THE READING ACHIEVEMENT PLAN AND OVERALL IMPROVEMENT AND EQUITY EFFORTS

-Describe how the Reading Achievement Plan is aligned to and supports the overall continuous improvement efforts of the district or community school.
-Districts and community schools required to develop improvement plans or implement improvement strategies, as required by Ohio Revised Code 3302.04 and 3302.10 or any other section of the ORC, must ensure the Reading Achievement Plan is aligned with other improvement efforts.
+Describe how the Reading Achievement Plan is aligned to and supports the overall continuous improvement and equity efforts of the district or community school.
+Districts and community schools established under Chapter 3314. of the Revised Code that are required to develop or modify a local equitable access plan, an improvement plan or implement improvement strategies as required by section 3302.04, 3302.10, 3301.0715(G) or another section of the Revised Code shall ensure the plan required by this section aligns with other improvement and equity efforts.

-The Reading Achievement Plan is in full alignment with the OIP School Improvement Plan goals and action steps.
+The Reading Achievement Plan is in full alignment with the One Plan goals and action steps.
 Much of the content in this reading achievement plan is also addressed in each student's RIMP plan as developed by the goals of the school as well as the staff's analysis of the student diagnostic results.
-The alignment of the RIMP and the OIP to this plan allows the school to focus on the main strategies which will lead to a more focused, goal-orientated plan for student academic progress.
+The alignment of the RIMP and the One Plan to this plan allows the school to focus on the main strategies which will lead to a more focused, goal-orientated plan for student academic progress.
 The Reading Achievement Plan's focus on data analysis, instructional enhancement and professional development of instructional staff will lead to an overall improvement in high quality instructional planning and delivery, and student academic results.
 The concentrated alignment with all school plans that includes a large focus on Early Literacy, will ensure that all stakeholders are focused on the same goals that will lead to overall student literacy proficiency.